Arunscape/CMPUT379/assignments/Assignment1/code/readme.md

 - the user will be warned if these syntax checks fail
 - add_to_path() is then called, which takes in this argument sans the $PATH: at the beginning
+- it was mentioned on the forum that a2path with no arguments should clear the path. this was also implemented

 #### $PATH
 - after checking the assignment spec and talking to a TA, this implementation of $PATH